YuhuaZhang1995/ATACseq_pipeline/README.md

 #### Adapter_trimming

+This step will generate the trimmed files under the same directory as the input sequence data, as well as the extracted information from the input core info file(sampleID, cell line description and patient ID).

 `--core_info_file`: The core information files, **_e.g. /pathway/to/file/Batch14_Run_1789_elder.txt_**;

 `--seq_data`: Pathway to the sequence data, end with Run_XXX, no '/' included at the end; the program will search for '/elder' folder and find the sequence data, **_e.g. --seq_data /pathway/to/data/Run_XXX_**